rackerlabs/support-how-to/content/exchange/manually-configure-blackberry-enterprise-service-bes-for-email-hosted-on-exchange.md

 assign it to your email address, and provide you with an activation PIN.

 **Note:** We are currently investigating BES10 and awaiting official hosting guidance from Blackberry.
-Once we have this information we will conduct testing to ensure our BES10 offering has the same **Fanatical Support**&reg; you expect from Rackspace.
+After we have this information, we will conduct testing to ensure that our BES10 offering provides the Fanatical Experience&trade; you expect from Rackspace.
 To date, Blackberry has not released an estimated date to distribute this information.
 In the meantime, please feel free to continue using ActiveSync.